 There is a lot that can happen to change their minds during this time, which is why they must be nurtured carefully.
 It can be a good idea to use software to track the journey of visitors to your site, particularly at this stage, to see where exactly you might be losing out on conversions.

-Also, if you're someone who is just starting out in e-commerce and want quicker results, it's worth considering options to integrate with your main platform.
+Also, if you're someone who is just starting out in e-commerce and want quicker results, it's worth considering shopping cart software options to integrate with your main platform.

 Six Common Cart Abandonment Issues (with solutions)

-The site visitor's experience throughout the should be optimized and geared toward making it as easy as possible for them to go through with their purchase.
+The site visitor's experience throughout the entire checkout process should be optimized and geared toward making it as easy as possible for them to go through with their purchase.